Finland’s “free money” experiment has come to a grinding halt.

 Like any socialist program, however, there are hidden costs that come with the UBI.

-The Organisation for Economic Co-operation and Development (OECD) estimated that Finland would have to increase their income taxes by 30 percent in order to fully implement its UBI scheme.
+The Organisation for Economic Co-operation and Development (OECD) estimated that Finland would have to increase its income taxes by 30 percent in order to fully implement its UBI scheme.

 Additionally, the OECD cautioned that the UBI could potentially cause Finland’s poverty rate to increase from 11.4 percent to 14.1 percent.